From a distance, the hill looks like a lump of ugali. The locals call it Kimenderit Hill but to everyone else, it is “Mlima Ugali.”

 For generations, the ancestors of the Kalenjin community have met on the hill to pray to God and they believe that any prayer that is held there is answered is bound to be answered.

-Martin Gicinga, Nakuru-based journalist explains how he was once invited to witness a prayer meeting by the elders during a dry spell
+Martin Gicinga, a Nakuru-based journalist explains how he was once invited to witness a prayer meeting by the elders during a dry spell

 “I went to the place wearing just a casual shirt due to the high temperatures but I was shocked to find the elders coming in heavy jackets and even umbrellas.
 Before we were halfway through, the weather changed and it rained really hard,” says the writer.